DaxMalelak/Python_InstacartBasketAnalysis/README.md

 - What different classifications does the demographic information suggest?
 - What differences in ordering habits are found of different customer profiles?

 ## Folders
-01 Project Management: Project brief document
+01 Project Management       → Project brief document 02 Data                     → Raw and cleaned datasets (Data not uploaded to GitHub due to size limitations)
-02 Data: Raw and cleaned datasets (Data not uploaded to GitHub due to size limitations) └── Original Data → Source datasets from Instacart and CareerFoundry └── Prepared Data → Cleaned and merged datasets for analysis 03 Scripts: Python notebooks and scripts used in the analysis 04 Analysis: Visualizations subfolder
+    └── Original Data        → Source datasets from Instacart and CareerFoundry
+    └── Prepared Data        → Cleaned and merged datasets for analysis
+03 Scripts                  → Python notebooks and scripts used in the analysis
+04 Analysis                 → Visualizations subfolder
-05 Sent to Client: Final Excel report prepared for stakeholders
+05 Sent to Client           → Final Excel report prepared for stakeholders

 ## Code Overview
 The analysis was conducted using the following Python libraries: